 Universal search (Blended search, Enhanced search)

-Results in the Google SERP that are placed among the traditional organic results but include additional media like images, videos, maps, local businesses and more.
+The results in the Google SERP that are placed among the traditional organic results but include additional media like images, videos, maps, local businesses and more.
 It is Google’s attempt to create dynamic results blending several verticals like Google Images or Google News into one SERP.

 The first time a user arrives at your website and continues to browse.
 If a visitor with the same IP address comes back at a later point it will not be counted into the number of unique visits.

 Any outbound link that is artificial, deceptive or manipulative.
-These links are usually paid for, created by scraping or spamming or a result of a low-quality SEO service and can earn you a manual action by Google.
+These links are usually paid for, created by scraping or spamming or a result of low-quality SEO service and can earn you a manual action by Google.
 One way you can combat unnatural links is to have a good content strategy and only include reputable backlinks while disavowing the ones that you cannot remove yourself and are not valuable or natural.